 - (a) Declaration of a variable

 - (b) Declaration of a class and subclass

 - (c) What fields/methods a subclass object has

-- (d) Putting in the class invariant as a comment -the definitions of fields and constraints on them
+- (d) The class invariant

 - (e) Access modifiers public and private

 - (f) Getter/setter methods

-- (g) Declarations of functions, procedures, constructors
+- (g) Declarations of functions and procedures

 - (h) What the name of an object is: Foo@...

 - (i) Evaluation of a new-expression

 - (j) Value null

 - (k) Static versus non-static

-- (1) Constructors: purpose.
+- (l) Constructors: purpose.
 Principle that superclass fields are initialized first.
+What

-What the first statement in a constructor body must be.
+the first statement in a constructor body must be.
 What Java inserts in a class if there is no constructor.

 - (m) Overriding methods

 - (n) Overloading method names

 - (o) Class Object and the class hierarchy.
 What Object.toString() and Object.equals (Object) return.

-- (p) The uses of this and super: fields of this,

-calling other constructors of this class, calling constructors of super class, calling the superclass's implementation of a method
+- (p) The uses of this and super: fields of this, calling other constructors of this class, calling constructors of super class, calling the superclass's implementation of a method

-- (q) Casting among class types -downcasting and upcasting; the latter can be done automatically. - (r) Type of a variable v and its use in determining, say, whether v.m(...) is syntactically legal. - (s) Reason for making a class abstract; reason for making a method in an abstract class abstract. - (t) Four kinds of variable in Java: field, class variable (static), parameter, local variable - (u) Use of arrays (note: an array is an object): declaration of 1-2 dimensional arrays, length field, how one references an element (e.g. b[i]).
+- (q) Casting among class types -downcasting

+and upcasting; the latter can be done automatically.

+- (r) Type of a variable v and its use in determining, say, whether v.m(...) is syntactically legal.
+Compile-time reference rule. - (s) Reason for making a class abstract; reason for making a method in an abstract class abstract. - (t) Four kinds of variable in Java: field, class variable (static), parameter, local variable - (u) Use of arrays (note: an array is an object): declaration of 1-2 dimensional arrays, length field, how one references an element (e.g. b[i]).
 Array initializers.
-Be able to write methods that use arrays, using appropriate syntax.

-- (v) Simple generic types and their use -e.g. ArrayList<JFrame>, LinkedList<Integer> Java type-checking rules for calling a method that expects a generic type for one of its arguments. - (w) Interface declaration and implementing an interface -what that means.
-Casting with interfaces. - (x) Knowledge of interface Comparable and its abstract method. - (y) Exception handling: class Throwable; how to throw an exception; the try statement, with its try-block and catch-blocks.
+Be able to write methods that use arrays, using appropriate syntax. - (v) Simple generic types and their use -e.g. ArrayList<JFrame>, LinkedList<Integer> Java type-checking rules for calling a method that expects a generic type for one of its arguments. - (w) Interface declaration and implementing an interface -what that means.
+Casting with interfaces. - (x) The Java Collections classes.
+Basic knowledge of structure -as discussed in recitation. - (y) Knowledge of interface Comparable and its abstract method. - (z) Exception handling: class Throwable; how to throw an exception; the try statement, with its try-block and catch-blocks.